How to take on Moltres in Pokémon Go

 How many players does it take to beat Moltres in Pokémon Go?

-Although it is technically possible for two Trainers with top counters to take on Moltres alone, you may need three or more if you're lower level or missing the top counters.
-Weather Conditions that could play into this battle include:
+Although it is possible for two high level Trainers to take on Moltres under the best conditions, you may need three or four if you're lower level or missing the top counters.

-- Sunny/Clear weather will boost Moltres' Fire type attacks.
+- Sunny/Clear Weather will boost Moltres' Fire type attacks.

-- Partially Cloudy weather will boost Moltres' Ancient Power, as well as your Rock type counters.
+- Partly Cloudy Weather will boost Ancient Power, as well as your Rock type counters.

-- Rain will boost your Water or Electric counters.
+- Rain will boost your Water and Electric type counters.

 Questions about Moltres in Pokémon Go?